rixx/books.rixx.de/data/reviews/james-s-a-corey/leviathan-wakes/index.md

 generous today and it was just so much immersive fun!

 I think what I liked best is that this book is *grimy*.
 It doesn't hide the underpinnings.
 It shows you actual (fucked-up) humans in their actual (fucked-up, of course) society.
-It feels slightly noir, but not in an artsy way.
+It's slightly noir, but not in an artsy way.
 It's an action-focused book that *still* manages to touch on politics in a decent way, and obviously sets up to do more of that in the future.
 Hell yes.